ioah86/symbolicdata/src/sdeval/README.txt

 REQUIREMENTS
-- python must be installed, at least version 2.6.1
+- Python must be installed, at least version 2.6.1
+- If it does not come with the Python-installation, python-tk is also required
+- For the script "runTasks.py", you need a Unix-like OS (i.e. Linux, Mac OS, ...)
 - there must be a local copy of the Symbolic-Data-tables on the computer

 INSTALLATION